Philosophy-Guided Modelling and Implementation of Adaptation and Control in Complex Systems: Adaptation and Control in the Allagmatic Method

-The distinction of structure and operation in a system is borrowed from Simondon but he also suggests that these operations act upon structures in three different regimes (Fig.~\ref{fig1}), which provides a general framework for describing the functioning of a system in terms of structure and operation.
-At the most abstract level in the virtual regime, the update function is an operation of the system model and is defined as a mathematical function $\phi(\hat{e}_i,\hat{\mathcal{M}}_i,t,\mathcal{U}) : Q^{m+1} \rightarrow Q$, where all its parameters remain abstract in that regime.
-Therefore, $\phi$ is implemented as a method of the class \texttt{SystemModel} referring to $\mathcal{SM}$.
+The distinction of structure and operation in a system is borrowed from Simondon.
+These operations act upon structures in three different regimes (Fig.~\ref{fig1}), which provides a general framework for describing the emergence of a system in terms of structure and operation in the allagmatic method.
+At the most abstract level in the virtual regime, the update function is an operation of the system model $\mathcal{SM}$ and is defined as a mathematical function $\phi(\hat{e}_i,\hat{\mathcal{M}}_i,t,\mathcal{U}) : Q^{m+1} \rightarrow Q$, where all its parameters remain abstract in that regime.
+Therefore, $\phi$ is implemented as a member function of the class \texttt{SystemModel} formally referred to as $\mathcal{SM}$.
 The function itself is specific to the application and is thus not defined abstractly.
-Several existing and concrete update functions as used in elementary cellular automata \cite{Wolfram_NKS_2002} and simple feedforward artificial neural networks \cite{Russel_Norvig_AI_2010} are thus implemented in the class \texttt{SystemModel}.
-Please note that the parameters are the same for each of these methods and are implemented as generic type and with dynamic size to achieve the abstract description in the virtual regime.
-In the metastable regime, the main program instantiates a \texttt{SystemModel} object, where the types are defined and therefore concretised through template meta-programming.
-A vector with entity objects of the class \texttt{Entity} is created next and assigned to the member data \texttt{entities} of the class \texttt{SystemModel}.
-With that, the system is further concretised with the number of entities.
-In the same way, $\mathcal{M}$ and $\mathcal{U}$ are created and assigned to the member data \texttt{milieus} and \texttt{updateRules} of the class \texttt{SystemModel}, respectively.
-With that creation, the system is further concretised with the specific neighbourhood and thus topology of the entities as well as the specific update rule.
-By providing the number of time iterations $t$, the concretisation of the \texttt{SystemModel} object in the metastable regime is finished.
-In the actual regime, the \texttt{SystemModel} object is run or executed with the specified parameters for $t$ iterations.
+Several existing and concrete update functions as used in elementary cellular automata \cite{Wolfram.2002} and simple feedforward artificial neural networks \cite{Russel.2010} are thus implemented in the class \texttt{SystemModel}.
+The process starts with the creation of a \texttt{SystemModel} object with a specific type defining $Q$ and thus the transition between the virtual and metastable regime.
+Please also note that the parameters are the same for each of these functions and are implemented as generic types and with dynamic sizes to achieve the abstract description in the virtual regime.
+In the metastable regime, the main program further instantiates the \texttt{SystemModel} object, where the types are defined and therefore concretised through template meta-programming.
+A C++ vector with objects of the class \texttt{Entity} is created next and assigned to the data member \texttt{entities} of the class \texttt{SystemModel}.
+With that, the system model is further concretised with the number of entities.
+In the same way, $\mathcal{M}$ and $\mathcal{U}$ are created and assigned to the data member \texttt{milieus} and \texttt{updateRules} of the \texttt{SystemModel} object, respectively.
+With this creation, the system is further concretised with the specific neighbourhood and thus topology of the entities as well as the specific update rule.
+By providing the number of time steps $t$, the creation of the \texttt{SystemModel} object in the metastable regime is finished.
+In the actual regime, the \texttt{SystemModel} object is then run or executed with the specified parameters for $t$ steps.